-Non-Historic Fixed Price TCCs ("NHFPTCCs") are available to Load Serving Entities from any point on the Transmission system to a Load Zone in which they serve Load, provided that the size of the Load that the LSE currently serves, and expects to be legally obligated to continue to serve in that Load Zone, is at least as large as the LSE's Grandfathered, Rights, Grandfathered TCCs, HFPTCCs and previously purchased NHFPTCCs sinking in that Load Zone.
+Non-Historic Fixed Price TCCs (NHFPTCCs) are available to LSEs from any valid TCC Auction bidding point to a Load Zone in which they serve Load, provided that the size of the Load that the LSE currently serves, and expects to be legally obligated to continue to serve in that Load Zone, is at least as large as the LSE's Grandfathered, Rights, Grandfathered TCCs, HFPTCCs and previously purchased NHFPTCCs sinking in that Load Zone.
 NHFPTCCs are effective on the first day of the Capability Period that follows the Centralized TCC Auction in which they were made available for purchase.
-They are priced at the Market-Clearing Price of the Two-Year TCC also sold in that Centralized Auction.
+They are priced at the Market-ClearingPrice of the Two-Year TCC also sold in that Centralized Auction.
 Their initial term is for two years with one-half the Two-Year TCC clearing price being due in each year of the initial two-year term.